emily-palaska/mosaic/results/synthesis/query1e.md

 # Embedding Code Synthesis
-Query `Create a regression model.`
+Query `Initialize a logistic regression model.
+Use standardization on training inputs.
+Train the model.`
 ## Script Variables
 - make_pipeline:<br>
 >The variable make_pipeline is a function that takes a list of classifiers and returns a pipeline object that can